Table of Contents:

 But there is a secret to cooking duck breast with perfectly crispy skin that rivals your favorite restaurant.
 And that is sourcing good duck breasts to use in making this dish.
 I have found that Maple Leaf Farms makes an excellent product and can be found in many supermarkets.
 It’s actually the product I used in my restaurant days.

-What Ingredients do I need to make Pan Seared Duck Breast?
+Ingredients to make Pan Seared Duck Breast

-What is the secret to pan searing duck breast?
+What’s the secret to pan-searing duck breast?

 The secret to cooking duck breast is really pretty simple.
 You start with a cold pan.